bpulse/bpulse-sdk-php/README.md

 ## STARTING YOUR APPLICATION

 the first thing you should to do is generate the PHP classes you'll need to send Pulses.
-To do this, you need to run the following command on bpulse-php-connector folder
+To do this, you need to run the following command on bpulse-protobuf-php repository folder located in vendor/bpulse

 ```sh
 make build
 ```

-The connector needs some configuration properties that indicate the client where to connect so you must provide a properties file, so to do that, append this config.json to your main folder
+The connector needs some configuration properties that indicate the client where to connect so you must provide a properties file, so to do that, append this config.json to the main folder of your application

 ```sh
 {